aclark4life/plone-kitty/README.rst

 ------------

 - Creating a Plone Site in the ZMI will produce a traceback.
 To fix this, go to the ZMI and add a CMF ActionsIcon tool.
+- This is in no way a good idea to use in a production environment.